neurodatascience/tractoflow_UKBB/README.md

             ....
 ```
 ### Initial Sanity Check
 A very simple check was run on a set of 4 subjects.
-I ran the same 4 subjects twice and then rsynced the files from theor work directories into the beluga filesystem.
+I ran the same 4 subjects twice and then rsynced the files from their work directories into the beluga filesystem.
 In the root of each set of output files I ran this simple find:

 `find -type f -printf %h"/"%f\\t%s\\n | sort > zaaa_f_sizes.tsv`

 `find -type f -printf %h"/"%f\\t%s\\n | sort > zaaa-test_f_sizes.tsv`
 Producing output similar to this:
 ```